Monday, April 2, 2012

 Meet Sexton Blake (1945) -- The famous Detective Sexton Blake (David Farrar) and his pal Tinker (John Varley) must solve the murder of a man with a severed hand and retrieve stolen documents wanted by the War Office.
 Also starring Manning Whiley, Dennis Arundell, and Betty Huntley-Wright.

 The Night Comes Too Soon (1947) -- a.k.a.
 The Ghost of Rashmon Hall.
 Based on a short story by Sir Edward Bulwer-Lytton.
-A newlywed couple move into a haunted house, in which a murder was once committed.
+A newlywed couple moves into a haunted house, in which a murder was once committed.
 Desperate for help they turn to Dr. George Clinton (Valentine Dyall), a friend who happens to have knowledge in dealing with the paranormal.
 Anne Howard, Alec Faversham, and Howard Douglas are also featured.

 The Night Has Eyes (1942) -- a.k.a.
 Terror House.
 An attractive school teacher named Marian Ives (Joyce Howard) and girlfriend Doris (Tucker McGuire) visit the Yorkshire moors where a friend had disappeared a year ago.
 Caught in a storm the two women take refuge in a strange cottage inhabited by a disturbed man named Stephen Deremid (James Mason).
 Also featuring Wilfrid Lawson, Mary Clare, and John Fernald.